vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

-Manage MLflow Deploy instances using MLflow Deployment Client, a pre-installed python library in JupyterHub from VK Cloud.
+Manage MLflow Deploy instances using MLflow Deployment Client, a python library from VK Cloud pre-installed in JupyterHub.

 ## Before working